 - Any hotel, motel, inn, resort, guest house, bed-and-breakfast establishment, or other building which holds itself out by any means, including advertising, license, registration with an innkeepers' group convention listing association, travel publication or similar association or with a government agency, as being available to provide overnight lodging or use of facility space, such as space for food and beverage service or meeting rooms, for consideration to persons seeking temporary accommodation.

 - An enclosed means of ingress and egress to any regulated area, used by employees, residents, guests, contractors or the public, up to and including 15 feet in any direction from the outermost point of public contact with such area.

 - REGULATED AREA

-- Any area where smoking is prohibited under this chapter.
+- Any area where smoking is prohibited under this article.

 - Inhaling, exhaling, burning or carrying any lighted cigarette, cigar, pipe or other such device which contains tobacco or other smoke-producing products.

 - SPECIALTY TOBACCO ESTABLISHMENT